Home / Series / CinemaStix / Aired Order /

 We've seen some great long shots in film.
 We've seen movies edited to look like one, long, unbroken take.
 But the film Victoria (2015), directed by Sebastian Schipper, is the real deal.
 One 2 plus hour film shot entirely in one go.
 Today I'll introduce the film, talk about some of the challenges of pulling off such a crazy filmmaking feat, and share some of the even crazier things that made Victoria the special film that it is.

-• S2023E20 When you hire the author to direct the movie
+• S2023E20 Directing Sin City: when you hire the author to direct the movie

 • September 2, 2023